-- Sammer continued to defend in a deeper role, in much the same way we saw against Italy, however as the game wore on there was more onus placed on him to find spaces in the midfield from which to attack.
+Sammer continued to defend in a deeper role, in much the same way we saw against Italy, however as the game wore on there was more onus placed on him to find spaces in the midfield from which to attack.

-- Ziege & Reuter were tasked with providing the width, with Ziege taking up very advanced positions and using his dribbling skills to advance the ball forward and create chances in the final third.
-Reuter favored a more direct approach, starting deeper than his left sided teammate, with the view to finding forward passes into target man Fredi Bobic or balls down the line for a forward to run onto.
+Ziege continued to take up very advanced positions, using his dribbling skills to advance the ball forward and create chances in the final third.
+Reuter favored a more direct approach, starting deeper than his left sided teammate, with the view to finding forward passes into target man Fredi Bobic or balls down the line for Klinsmann to run onto.

-- While Moller played underneath the striker his positioning also took him into wide right, in what seemed to be an attempt to pull out a Croatian midfielder to allow Sammer to break forward.
+While Moller played underneath the strikers his positioning also took him into wide right, in what seemed to be an attempt to pull out a Croatian midfielder to allow Sammer to break forward.
 This also formed an overload around Croatian wing back Jarni, therefore pulling him out of the defensive shape and giving more space to the German strikers.

 WHAT DO THE NUMBERS TELL US?